-The new bakeware with Air-Bake technology is advertised to provide more control over baking process and to deliver more consistent baking results than a single layered cookie sheet.
-An Air-Bake cookie sheet is supposed to eliminate the problem with burnt cookie bottoms, allowing the cookies to cook evenly.
+The air-bake pans are advertised to provide more control over the baking process and to deliver more consistent baking results than a single-layered cookie sheet.
+An air-bake cookie sheet is supposed to eliminate the problem with burnt cookie bottoms, allowing the cookies to cook evenly.

-Air Bake cookie sheets have become extremely popular among professional and home cooks because of great and consistent baking results.
-However, there are some raising concerns about using Aluminum utensils for cooking foods.
+Air-bake cookie sheets have become extremely popular among professional and home cooks because of great and consistent baking results.
+However, there are some raising concerns about using aluminum utensils for cooking foods.
 Although there are no toxic fumes when you use Aluminum at high temperatures, this material is not the best choice for your kitchen items.
 Aluminum is prone to scratches and can react with salty and acidic foods.
-I you prefer to be safe, use parchment paper when bake foods in aluminum pans.
+If you prefer safe bakeware, use parchment paper when baking foods in aluminum pans.

-Some brands of Air-Bake cookie sheets are made of aluminum with a non-stick coating, but this coating generally doesn’t perform well because of the tendency to scratch and peel off.
-Some particles of the coating can end up in your baked food.
-You are also not recommend exceeding 450 degrees for a coated Air Bake sheet, as it will discolor and lose some of its nonstick properties.
-An 100% Aluminum Air Bake cookie sheets can be used up to 500 degrees.
+Some brands of air-bake cookie sheets are made of aluminum with a non-stick coating, but this coating generally doesn’t perform well because of the tendency to scratch and peel off.
+Some particles of the coating can end up in your food.
+You are also not recommended to exceed 450 degrees for a coated air-bake sheet, as it will discolor and lose some of its nonstick properties.
+A 100% Aluminum air-bake cookie sheet can be used up to 500 degrees.

-There are some Air-Bake pans made of titanium, but these products don’t sell well, so there is no enough feedback about their performance.
+There are some air-bake pans made of titanium, but these products don’t sell well, so there is not sufficient feedback about their performance.

-Another imperfection of Air-Bake sheets are air holes, which should be strictly kept away from water.
-If water comes between metal layer, the steam released from holes can affect baking results.
+Another imperfection of air-bake sheets is air holes, which should be strictly kept away from water.
+If water comes between the metal layer, the steam released from holes can affect baking results.

-How does an Airbake Cookie Sheet Differ from a Single-Layer Type?
+How does an Air-bake Cookie Sheet Differ from a Single-Layered Sheet?

-The main advantage of Air Bake sheets over traditional baking pans is more uniform heating of food.
-The air insulated technology makes easier to prevent over browning of the bottom, eliminates the problem with under cooked middles, while improving the texture of your cookies.
-If you forget that you put the oven on, the extra few minutes won’t cause your cookies to come out burnt.
+- The main advantage of air-bake sheets over traditional baking pans is the more uniform heating of food.
+The air-insulated technology makes it easier to prevent over-browning of the cookie bottom.
+This eliminates the problem with undercooked middles while improving the texture of your cookies.
+Plus, if you forget that you put the oven on, the extra few minutes won’t cause your cookies to come out burnt.

-Due to double-layer construction it takes a few more minutes longer for an Air-Bake sheet to warm up or cool off than a regular pan.
+- Due to double-layer construction, it takes a few minutes longer for an Air-bake sheet to warm up or cool off than a regular pan.
 It could also take several minutes longer to bake your cookies than in a standard single-layer cookie sheet.